- Peaks Garden Condo - 411

 - Chiang Mai Condo For Rent

-This tastefully furnished condo is in the sought-after Mountain Front Condominiums off Canal Road near the Convention Center.
+This tastefully furnished one-bedroom condo is in the sought-after Mountain Front Condominiums off Canal Road near the Convention Center.
 Although just five minutes from the shops, restaurants and night life of Nimanhemmin, the condo is a serene “retreat” overlooking an adjacent green space and the mountainside of Doi Suthep.

 Mountain Front offers sleek design details and amenities including a pool, gym, sauna and 24-hour security.

 The spacious condo is 86.5 sq. meters.
 The bedroom and living room share a balcony with sunset views and the master bathroom is finished with stone and modern fixtures.
 The condo has lots of storage space, recessed lighting, home entertainment center, walk-in pantry and a newly upgraded Western-styled kitchen with oven and range.